 Guided tours safely take visitors to experience the breathtaking, one-of-a-kind adventure in a cave formed beneath a glacier.
 Located just a few miles outside Juneau, the Mendenhall Glacier is visible from the visitor center.

 The passages beneath the glacier range from vast openings to tiny caverns and tunnels.
 The tours provided give you a glimpse into geological formations and natural phenomenon, unlike any others.

-It’s definitely one of the coolest places to see in America!
+It’s definitely one of the most beautiful places in America!

 Address: Mendenhall Glacier, Juneau, AK